 The ability of the nervous system to adapt, change and repair itself is called neuroplasticity.
 Neuroplasticity means you can change how your own brain functions.
 When you have had a brain injury, what you can do for yourself is key.
 But you don’t have to do it alone.
 Integration Massage has the knowledge and experience to help.
 (Bodywork and Mild Frontal TBI, or Functional Neurology Massage and Head Injury or Neuroscience of Empathy, Emotions, Touch)

-In the last 20 years, there has been an explosion of research on how to rewire the brain and nervous system for adaptive neuroplasticity. (for example, see Dr. Jon Lieff posts on neuroplasticity and Dr. Norman Doidge’s The Brain That Changes Itself) It takes teamwork.
-There is not much research on how massage therapy can contribute.
-For this reason, Integration Massage will be conducting case study research with the intention to contribute to what is known about brain injury recovery.
+In the last 20 years, there has been an explosion of research on how to rewire the brain and nervous system for the greatest benefit.
+For example, see Dr. Jon Lieff posts on neuroplasticity and Dr. Norman Doidge’s The Brain That Changes Itself.
+In working with a therapist, it takes teamwork.

 If you have had a brain injury, you know it is harder to do what used to be easy.
 As starters, you may need to drive during off peak times, turn off the TV, change work schedule, modify expectations, or simplify tasks.1

 Despite these challenges, there are some innovative ways that you can harness the brain’s neuroplasticity to your benefit.
 For example, your imagination can be your friend.
 You might imagine a picture of yourself healed.
 Add a humorous character.
 Or invite a trusted spiritual mentor to guide you.
 Add prayer or meditation.
 Additionally, it is useful to welcome support from friends or family to your daily schedule.
 Thus, one step at a time, you climb the mountain of recovery.2

 Can Massage Help Develop Neuroplasticity?